Veronica Samuels

 WATSON LAKE

-One of the closest lakes near Prescott, AZ, for outdoor adventure lovers, is Watson Lake, renowned for its magnificent, large rock formations and Granite Dells.
+For outdoor adventure lovers, one of the closest lakes near Prescott, AZ, is Watson Lake, renowned for its magnificent, large rock formations and Granite Dells.

-Plan a trip to Watson Lake, one of the best spots for kayaking near Sedona, located just 4 miles from Prescott, to escape the scorching heat.
+To escape the scorching heat, plan a trip to Watson Lake, one of the best spots for kayaking near Sedona.
+It is located just 4 miles from Prescott.

 Enjoy hiking the many trails offering spectacular views of the Granite Dells rock formations around the lake via hikes or kayaking.